Spencer Torkelson Player Props: Tigers vs. Astros

-Spencer Torkelson -- 1-for-4 with an RBI in his last game -- will be in action for the Detroit Tigers against the Houston Astros, with Framber Valdez on the hill, on April 4 at 8:10 PM ET.
+The Detroit Tigers and Spencer Torkelson, who went 3-for-4 with a double, a home run and three RBI last time out, battle Cristian Javier and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Astros.
+In his last game, he racked up three RBI (going 3-for-4 with a double and a home run) against the Astros.

 Spencer Torkelson Game Info & Props vs. the Astros